 They’re so confident in the accuracy of their algorithm that they will ship you that product before you even buy it.
 Let’s say something from Amazon shows up on your doorstep that you didn’t order, but it’s something that you wanted.
 Then you’ll pay for it.
 This isn’t yet a production feature of amazon.com, but keep your eye on the bouncing ball!

-The future of strategic data management
+The future of big data strategies and strategic data management

 The future belongs to companies whose data game is completely integrated into the foundation of how they do business in the marketplace.
 And because companies like Amazon know so much more and their revenue is so diverse and their ability to manage data is so significant, they are now even in the data hosting and data enrichment services business.